 If your favorite retro games are on the arcade, then this is the console for you.
 It comes packed with 90 arcade favorites, so you’re getting a good amount of bang for your buck.
 There are officially licensed games from developers like Capcom, Data East, Irem, and Technos so you know there are some gems.

-The Retro-Bit Super Retro-Cade is pretty cheap on Amazon when you consider the number of games included in the package.
+The Super Retro-Cade is pretty cheap to get, and a good deal when you consider the number of games included in the package!

 7. C64 Mini

 The Commodore 64 is an interesting gaming platform.
 It’s certainly not the most popular place to play games ever, but it has a dedicated fanbase who will appreciate the ease of use the C64 Mini offers compared to actually loading up the games on a real computer.
-There’s a ton of games including Anarchy, Cybernoid, Impossible Mission, Speedball, and plenty of others you and I have probably never heard of.
+There’s a ton of games including Anarchy, Cybernoid, Impossible Mission, Speedball, and plenty of others you may have ever heard of.

-The C64 Mini comes with an MSRP of $80, but you can find it for almost half that price on Amazon.
+The C64 Mini comes with an MSRP of $80, but you can find it for almost half that price on sites like Amazon and GameStop.
 Even if you don’t have nostalgia for the games, it’s worth checking out just to see a part of gaming history.